Our band conductor, Simon Nicholls

 As principal trombone of RM Band Scotland Simon was a regular soloist.
 This culminated in playing as a featured soloist with the Massed Bands of HM Royal Marines at the Royal Albert Hall – dressed as a nun!

-Prior to leaving the RM Band Service, Simon was awarded the Rushworth Scholarship from the University of Liverpool to study for a Masters degree in Classical Music Industry Studies, graduating with Distinction in 2022.
+Prior to leaving the RM Band Service, Simon was awarded the Rushworh Scholarship from the University of Liverpool to study for a Masters degree in Classical Music Industry Studies, graduating with Distinction in 2022.

 Today